growilabs/growi-docs/docs/en/guide/features/bookmark.md

 ![](/assets/images/bookmark_page_tree_plus.png)

 ### Rename/Delete bookmark folder
-- You can rename or delete a bookmark folder from the hamburger menu of the bookmark folder in the bookmarks sidebar or user's home page.
+- You can rename or delete a bookmark folder from the vertical three point leader of the bookmark folder in the bookmarks sidebar or user's home page.

 ::: warning
 Deleting a folder will delete all folders under that folder and cancel all bookmarks.